Cloncorrick, Darling Point: Esther Jane Holt

 Advertisement in a newspaper for the sale of Cloncorrick in 1933.

 Esther Jane Holt was the widow of Walter Henry Holt, a former wealthy pastoralist who had died in 1916.
 Esther had been born in Wales in 1867; her maiden name was Davies.
 She married Walter Holt in 1892 and the couple had lived at Glanwyre in Manly, which was a very large mansion and estate.
 They had four children, the eldest of whom was Sophia.
 When Walter died, Esther subdivided the Glanwyre estate and therefore had a substantial amount of money.

 When Esther bought Cloncorrick in 1934, the house was described in the real estate advertisement in the following terms:

 A two story (plus basement) residence of brick with slate roof having wide return verandahs and balconies and containing on the ground floor a wide entrance hall, drawing, dining and smoke rooms, sewing room and housemaids’ pantry.
 On the first floor there are four bedrooms, linen room and bathroom and separate lavatory.
 On the basement floor there are verandahs, wine cellar, china cupboard, kitchen maids sitting room, laundry, maids’ bath and coal cellar.

 Esther’s daughter Sophia had married Aubrey Curtis, a Queensland pastoralist but unfortunately he died in 1927, leaving her a widow.
 When Ester bought Cloncorrick, Sophia lived with her mother for some years.
 Esther died at Cloncorrick in 1948, aged 81.
-In her will she left a substantial donation to St Marks Church, Darling Point, and also to several other charities.
+In her will she left a substantial donation to St Mark's Church, Darling Point, and also to several other charities.